rsandz/joplin-calendar/README.md

 > The create date and updated date for a note can be manually change by clicking on the "🛈" button.

 ## 🗒️ Notes List

-- The notes list shows notes created and updated on the specified date.
+- The notes list shows notes created on the specified date.
+- The notes list can show notes updated on the specified date.
+  - This must be enabled in the settings.
+- The notes list can show notes related to the specified date.
+These are notes that have the date in the title of the note.
-  - Showing updated notes can be disabled in the settings.
+  - This must be enabled in the settings.
+  - The Joplin date format is used when searching for related notes.
 - Navigate to the notes by clicking on the titles in the notes list.
 - Clicking on the '<' and '>' buttons above the notes list moves days.
-- Clicking on the '<' and '>' buttons above the notes list *while holding `ctrl`* moves between days with notes.
+- Clicking on the '<' and '>' buttons above the notes list _while holding `ctrl`_ moves between days with notes.
 - Clicking the `today` button brings back the calendar focus to the current day.
 - Notes can be sorted by time of creation, or alphabetically.
 The sort direction can also be changed.

 ## ⌨️ Keyboard Shortcuts